 b.
 All vehicles owned or leased by the Employer shall be plainly marked as the property of the City, except law enforcement undercover vehicles.

 c.
 Vehicles may be provided for those officials, Employers and employees who require transportation in the course of their duties.
 Employer-owned vehicles are not to be used for employee travel to and from work unless authorized by the Employer.
 City owned vehicles shall not be driven home, nor kept at home.
-Storage for the car will be behind the Health Department.
+Storage for the vehicle will be behind the Health Department.

 The Employer may also assign a City vehicle to employees attending training, seminars, conferences or similar programs approved in advance by the Employer.
 City owned vehicles can be driven to workshops or seminars that are outside the City provided the vehicle is picked up at the Health Department and returned to the department.
 The vehicle is not to be driven to the employee’s private residence.